vreverdy/magrathea-trees/README.md

-# magrathea-pathfinder-trees
+# magrathea-trees
-Trees from the magrathea-pathfinder library
+Trees from the magrathea library